The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Both Proprietary and Open-Source VLLMs Lack Hierarchical Visual Consistency

-\textbf{Hierarchical Image Classification Datasets.} Table~\ref{tab:datasets} summarizes the six taxonomies and four datasets we use to construct the VQA tasks.
-CUB-200-2011 (CUB-200)~\cite{cub200} is a fine-grained bird dataset containing 200 species.
-We prompt GPT-4o~\cite{gpt4o} to map each class to a four-level taxonomy: {\menlo Order} $\rightarrow$ {\menlo Family} $\rightarrow$ {\menlo Genus} $\rightarrow$ {\menlo Specie}.
-To ensure taxonomic accuracy, we cross-validate the generated hierarchy using corresponding entries from Wikipedia.
+\textbf{Hierarchical Visual Recognition Datasets.} CUB-200-2011 (CUB-200)~\cite{cub200} is a fine-grained bird dataset containing 200 species and each class is mapped to a four-level taxonomy: {\menlo Order} $\rightarrow$ {\menlo Family} $\rightarrow$ {\menlo Genus} $\rightarrow$ {\menlo Species}.
 In addition, we incorporate the {iNaturalist-2021} (iNat21) dataset~\cite{inat2021}, a large-scale collection with species-level annotations spanning various biological taxa.
 We separate it into two taxonomies, Plant and Animal, comprising 4,271 and 5,388 leaf nodes, respectively, and six levels.
-Both {CUB-200} and {iNat21} provide well-established biological taxonomies with even hierarchical depths.
 To increase structural diversity, we also experiment with {ImageNet-1K} (ImgNet)~\cite{imagenet}, whose leaf labels are coarser-grained than iNat21 and CUB-200. {ImgNet} is built upon the WordNet~\cite{miller1995wordnet}.
 We extract two relatively well-structured subsets from ImgNet: {ImgNet-Animal} and {ImgNet-Artifact}, following~\cite{protect}.
 We further refine these subsets to improve label quality and semantic consistency.
-Food-101~\cite{food101} is about food classification, and its hierarchy is constructed based on the recent work of \citet {liang2025making}.
+Food-101~\cite{food101} is about food classification, and its hierarchy is constructed based on the recent work of \citet{liang2025making}. {More details are provided in Appendix~\ref{sec:app:data_construction}. }